-The Bone Marrow Transplant (BMT) Unit at Great Ormond Street Hospital is the largest paediatric BMT centre in the UK.
+The Bone Marrow Transplant (BMT) Unit is the largest paediatric BMT centre in the UK.
+We provide a comprehensive haematopoietic stem cell transplant service for children with life-threatening haematological, immunological, metabolic, rheumatological and gastroenterological conditions.

 Conditions we treat